Zero-waste is a mindset alteration!

 - Rot: This is where any biodegradable materials should be given back to the earth to rot & decompose.

 What are the benefits of Zero Waste?

-The key with zero waste is waste management, which in turn benefits the environment, communities & supports a strong circular economy.
+The key benefit of zero-waste is waste management, which benefits the environment, communities, and supports a strong circular economy.

-Zero waste has drastic benefits on our environment.
-As indicated by the EPA “42 percent of U.S. greenhouse gas emissions are associated with the energy used to produce, process, transport, and dispose of the food we eat and the goods we use.”
+As indicated by the EPA “42% of U.S. greenhouse gas emissions are associated with the energy used to produce, process, transport, and dispose of the food we eat and the goods we use.”

 - Builds community spirit